 It does us no good to keep shouting about which way of doing things is better or worse because the answer is ALWAYS in the middle.
 It is the compromise that will lead us to the right answer and that requires listening, understanding, respect and honest brokers on all sides.

 Take our employment system and all its problems right now.
 Companies are having trouble filling vacancies in a number of sectors and unemployment is also higher than it should be.
 What’s going on?
 The answer is not that individuals don’t have the right training or are getting paid too much in unemployment benefits.
 It is in the middle.
 Companies’ HR departments and hiring managers must take responsibility for poorly-written job descriptions and be transparent about the salary budget for a position.
 If there are technical requirements for a position and you have motivated and loyal employees in house already WHY DON’T YOU PROMOTE AND TRAIN THEM?
 If it is difficult to find a match, lower your standards and dare yourself to be pleasantly surprised by what someone is capable of.
 In this instance, Companies have the power to resolve this and yet, they blame individuals who are sick of applying for jobs only to find out after the third interview that the pay is substandard and not enough to support their family.
 If the company wants to build something amazing, talk about what’s amazing about it and how the candidate who fills the position fits in.
 And please, quit making the hiring process into something akin to the Hunger Games.
 The person you are looking for is going to work in a team, so they might have some weaknesses that can be covered by someone else you already have.
-Look for unique skills that will add value, that are unique and not already common in the team.
+Look for unique skills that will add value, that are not already common in the team.
 When building a team, “the best” candidate, either on paper or in person, might not provide what the team actually needs.

 Whew, rant!
 Anyway, I just want to close all this by saying, we need to work toward making our systems a little bit flatter.
 In the corporate setting, I’m sure there are plenty of jobs I couldn’t do (sales and marketing, to name a few), but I would dare any executive team member or salesperson to do my job.
 It goes both ways and we are each filling a vital role.
 If my current role is seen by the powers that be as the only role I am capable of, I would say they are wrong.
 I am simply too tired to play the competition game that will only lead to my failure.
 I know I am not the only one.